How To Use And Configure WordPress Widgets – Part 3

 By default, pages will be listed by title in alphabetical order.
 If you want to display pages using one of the other options, then select a different method in the Sort by: drop-down menu …

-(WordPress Pages Widget settings – item sorting options)
+(WordPress Pages Widget settings – sort options)

 (WordPress Pages Widget settings – excluding pages)

-WordPress Pages Widget on blog sidebar
+Pages Widget on sidebar

-(WordPress Pages Widget on blog sidebar)
+(Pages Widget on sidebar)

-Add Links To The Sidebar Area
+Add A Links Widget To Your WordPress Blog Sidebar

 WordPress Links section